Calhoun gets Bellinger to end Angels’ 5-4 win over Dodgers

+LOS ANGELES (AP) — Kole Calhoun charged hard to his right and watched his footwork while he fielded the single to right field.
+He knew Cody Bellinger would be sprinting for home, so the game was riding on this throw to the plate.

+Calhoun’s preparation resulted in a nearly perfect play, and the Los Angeles Angels slipped out of Dodger Stadium with yet another win in the Freeway Series.

-ANAHEIM, Calif.
-(AP) — Kole Calhoun had a homer and two doubles before he threw out Cody Bellinger at the plate to end the Los Angeles Angels’ 5-4 Freeway Series victory over the Los Angeles Dodgers on Tuesday night.
+Calhoun threw out Bellinger at the plate to end a 5-4 victory over the Los Angeles Dodgers on Tuesday night, making the final defensive gem in a shiny cluster for the surging Angels.

+“That’s as good as hitting a homer right there,” said Calhoun, who also had a homer and two doubles.
+“As a defender, that’s something you dream of.”

+Calhoun’s big play was the result of many small calculations, according to the big-armed outfielder who emphatically ended the Angels’ third straight win over their crosstown rivals.

+All he needed was a clean pick and a strong throw — and the former Gold Glove winner was sharp enough to get Bellinger easily.

+“In that spot, it still takes a heck of a play by Calhoun,” Dodgers manager Dave Roberts said.
+“The arm strength, the accuracy — he’s still got to make a good play.”

-Mike Trout hit a 454-foot tiebreaking homer and also made a perfect 260-foot throw to get Max Muncy at the plate earlier in the game, but the Angels needed yet another huge defensive play to secure their eighth victory in 11 games.
+Mike Trout hit a 454-foot tiebreaking homer and also made a perfect 260-foot throw to get Max Muncy at the plate in the second inning for the Angels.
+Ebel spent years working on Trout’s throwing arm, transforming the superstar into an even better player.

-The Dodgers rallied against Angels closer Hansel Robles in the ninth, trimming the lead to 5-4 after Justin Turner walked, advanced on Bellinger’s double and scored on Muncy’s sacrifice fly.

-Pinch-hitter Enrique Hernandez then singled to right, but Bellinger didn’t come close to beating Calhoun’s accurate throw to the plate.
-Robles got his 15th save despite allowing his first run since June 23, and just his second since May.
+“Both of those are on me,” Ebel said after Bellinger and Muncy were thrown out at the plate by two of his former Angels pupils.
+“For me, it’s a good send (in the ninth).
+You’ve got to take the chance there and be aggressive.
+That last situation, a do-or-die throw, and Kole put it on the money.”

+The Dodgers actually made three outs at home plate due to excellent plays by Calhoun, Trout and Albert Pujols, who got a bases-loaded force in the sixth.

+“It took some perfect throws for our guys to get thrown out,” Hernández said.

 Shohei Ohtani had a pinch-hit RBI single in the second inning as the Angels followed up a two-game sweep of the powerhouse Dodgers in Anaheim last month with another win 35 miles up the I-5 freeway.
+The Halos (53-49) are four games above .500 for only the second time since June 2018.

 Corey Seager had two hits for the NL West-leading Dodgers, whose three-game winning streak ended with only their 13th loss in 53 home games this season.